 IF YOU DON'T MEASURE IT, YOU CAN'T MANAGE IT.

-Crop and pasture health starts with the soil.
-AGree are determined to work with growers to plan for the future, utilising the technology and research to enable growers to enhance profitability.
-Our aim is to build a picture of paddocks over the growing season and multiple years.
-To identify specific management zones based on margin, yield or soil constraints with the utilisation of spatial soil sampling, spatial DNA sampling for disease susceptibility, pH maps, conductivity maps, elevation maps, crop season NDVI imagery, yield maps and crop financial maps.
+The basis of everything we do in the farming industry arises from our soil.
+AGree are determined to work with growers to plan for the future, utilising technology and research to enable growers to enhance overall profitability.
+Our aim is to build a comprehensive picture of your paddocks, made from layers of data from successive years.
+From this we can identify specific management zones based on margin, yield or soil constraints with the utilisation of spatial soil sampling, spatial DNA sampling for disease susceptibility, pH maps, conductivity maps, elevation maps, crop season NDVI imagery, yield maps and crop financial maps.

 With soil management and crop nutrition is important to measure it in order to manage it:

 Soil analysis is the key to efficient management.
 Our consultancy services offer in depth spatial analysis and explanation of soil results enabling you as the customer to understand how to use the information to your best advantage.
 AGree can produce nutrient management plans from soil and crop constraints.

 AGree offer DNA sampling for disease susceptibility.
 Samples can be taken spatially enabling management decisions for seed treatments, in furrow inoculants and nutrient applications to be made either on whole paddocks or utilising variable rate application maps.
 These ‘Predicta-B’ samples are able to test for soil borne pathogens such as:

 Take-all (Gaeumannomyces graminis var tritici (Ggt) and G. graminis var avenae (Gga)).